-In this example, orders 1024 and 1031 share the same address (a).
-Orders 1030, 1032, and 1033 also share the same address (b).
-Using this modal with all orders selected will automatically combine these original 5 separate orders into their respective 2 combined orders.
+In this example, orders 1024 and 1031 share the same address while orders 1030, 1032, and 1033 share a separate address.
+With all orders selected, SKULabs will separately combine these five orders to produce two resulting orders.

 Review and combine orders from the order table

 You can also combine orders from the Orders list by selecting orders then clicking Actions...Review combinable orders.
 From there, you can choose for each set of combinable orders a parent order.
 Again, you can select all orders and try to combine them at once safely.

 - Two previously combined orders

 - Orders in batches